-Let the break the mood a little here.
-The main reason why I never again went up Fort Canning Hill since that afternoon in 1994, was because I encountered something weird.
+Let me break the mood a little here.
+The main reason why I never again went up to Fort Canning Hill since that afternoon in 1994, was because I encountered something weird.

-You see, there used to be this large wooden pavilion.
-A square one near the “cliff” overlooking Clarke Quay.
-That afternoon, I strolled past the pavilion and saw the following:
+You see, there used to be this large wooden pavilion near the lighthouse.
+A square one a few steps away from the “cliff” overlooking Clarke Quay.
+That memorable afternoon, I strolled past the pavilion and saw the following:

 - A teenage couple, in school uniform, in rather intimate positions.

 - Squatting at the edges of the pavilion were two middle-age men.
 They were, you know, spying on, you know …